orionorganizacao-dotcom/a-dap-protocol/README.md

 ## P1 — Record ≠ Proof

-Documenting an event is not equivalent to proving it existed before observation.
+Documenting an event is not equivalent to proving that the event existed before observation.

 ---